Other Tegaderm product(s)

 Frame Style Tegaderm Transparent Film Features & Benefits

 - Reduced application time.

 - Waterproof and absorbent.

-- Tegaderm Film allows maximum versatility as it can be cut to any shape and size with its "frame" delivery system.
+- Tegaderm Film allows maximum versatility and can be cut to any shape and size.

 - Dressings conform to the body and flex with skin for greater patient comfort.